Dyer's Cottage has a very long documented history, both of the building and its occupants.

 Enjoy relaxing on the Yorkshire stone patio with seating, gravel and flower beds.
 Hedges on both sides provide privacy.

 Enjoy spending time in a large room with restored doors to the stairs and cellar.
 Original wooden beams and stone inglenook fireplace with a gas powered cast iron stove which provides you with instant heat.
-Parquet flooring, WiFi hub, 40 inch Smart TV with Freeview channels, Ipod music system and docking station, CD/DVD player, large comfortable sofa, chairs, antique dining table, pine dresser.
+Parquet flooring, WiFi hub, 40 inch Smart TV with Freeview channels, Ipod music system and docking station, CD/DVD player, large comfortable leather sofa which can extend into a sofabed with frame, chairs, antique dining table, pine dresser.
 DVDs, books and games are provided for your entertainment.

 Kitchen.
 Enjoy cooking ...